searchspring/snap/packages/snap-controller/src/Finder/README.md

 ## Events
 ### init
 - Called with `eventData` = { controller }
-- Always invoked by a call to the `init` controller method
+- Done once automatically before the first search - or manually invoked by calling `init`

 ### beforeSearch
 - Called with `eventData` = { controller, request }